 Special education teacher candidates are also prepared to teach with technology and use assistive technology in their field placements and student teaching with K-12 students.
 Upon entry into the program, the candidates receive their own iPad with required program-identified apps and tools loaded for use in course activities, assignments and field experiences.

-All special education majors have the option of adding the English as a Second Language (ESL) or Bilingual Special Education Approval.
+All special education candidates will earn the English as a Second Language (ESL) approval for Special Education or Bilingual Special Education Approval.
 Please contact Dr. Beverly Troiano for more information.